General meaning

 - What are you trying to preserve at all costs, even at the expense of your well-being?

-- What clear cut could you consider to lighten the pressure without everything collapsing?
+- What clear cut could you consider to alleviate the pressure without everything collapsing?